ryansloan/first-empires-rpg/HowToPlay.md

 It doesn’t mean your character did something foolish or stupid, and it’s certainly not a failure.
 It means the situation was complicated in some way: perhaps there was an unforeseen side effect, or perhaps the situation was just inherently dangerous.

 This requires a mental shift from d20 based games.
 In a d20 game, Bonko the Barbarian charges into combat with a troll, rolling to hit.
 This resolves only Bonko’s action, and the troll also gets a turn to attack.
 If Bonko hits the troll, but the troll also claws at them, that’s not a failed action: fighting is just dangerous.
 In this game, only players get turns, so the roll for Bonko also encompasses the actions of the enemies, environment, and other hazards.

-#### Critical Success
-If you roll two or more 6’s, it’s a critical success. **Gain a luck die** and **increased effect**.
-You can roll a critical success even when penalties force you to roll 2d6 and use the lowest.

-“Increased effect” means that you do more harm, make more progress, or create a stickier tag.
-Double your damage, progress ticks, or stickiness duration.

-Example: Inigo gracefully attacks a charging bull with his rapier.
-He rolls three Body dice plus Maneuver: 3, 6, 5, 6 – a critical success!
-The 6's and the 5 make 3 harm, but he doubles it to 6, and gains one Luck Die.

 ### Hitches
 Before rolling, someone at the table may propose a “Hitch” using one of the player’s troubles.
 A Hitch represents a player’s traits, personality, or injuries causing problems.
 Anyone can propose a Hitch: the player rolling, the GM, or another player at the table.
 The player gets to decide whether or not to accept it.
 A player cannot accept a hitch and spend a Luck Die for a bonus on the same action.